Olacoachee/DS-ML-DOCUMENTATION/README.md

 <img width="364" height="212" alt="Pipeline RandomForest" src="https://github.com/user-attachments/assets/d36c21ca-0e02-426f-8973-4da9a0f81692" /> <br> Figure 19: Pipeline RandomForest

 The workflow utilizes a ColumnTransformer to apply specific preprocessing steps in parallel to different data types (numerical and categorical).
 The processed data is then fed into a RandomForestClassifier model.
+Three machine learning models were trained to predict the probability of insurance claims:
+a.
+Logistic Regression was used as a baseline model
+b.
+Decision Tree captured non-linear patterns
+c.
+Random Forest leveraged ensemble learning to improve predictive performance

+Class weights were applied to address class imbalance.

 ## Author
 Monday Olawale